telerik/kendo-ui-core/docs/framework/drawing/drawing-dom.md

       drawing.pdf.saveAs(group, "filename.pdf");
     });

-Note that `scale` affects only content, so in the above case the output paper size will still be A4 and it will still have a 2cm margin.
-However, you need to take scaling into account when positioning headers / footers if you are using a page template.
+Note that `scale` affects only the content, so in the case above the output paper size is still A4 and has a 2cm margin.
+However, you need to take scaling into account when you position headers and footers while using a page template.

-If you need different horizontal / vertical scale factors, pass either an array `[ xScale, yScale ]` or an object `{ x: xScale, y: yScale }`.
+If you need different horizontal or vertical scale factors, pass either an array&mdash;`[ xScale, yScale ]`&mdash;or an object&mdash;`{ x: xScale, y: yScale }`.

-### Keeping elements from being split across pages
+### Split Page Content

-You can use the `keepTogether` option to prevent certain elements from being split across pages.
-It should be a CSS selector (passable to jQuery).
-Example:
+To prevent elements from being split across pages, use the `keepTogether` option.
+It should be a CSS selector, passable to jQuery.

+###### Example

     drawing.drawDOM("#content", {
       paperSize: "A4",